Spooky-8-Pack/CSC340Workspace/README.md

     - Subscribe to available services - Add items to cart/favorites list
     - Write reviews for subscribed services - Review quality of clothing and delivery
 2. Provider (Gloria Sukidi)
     - Create/modify provider profile - Register a seller profile using an email and password.
-The profile will include a profile picture, bio description, and optional social media links.
-Providers can modify all personal information.
-    - Create services - Manage a provider dashboard where products can be added for sale with images, a description, and prices.
+    - Create services - Add products for sale with images, a description, and prices.
-    - View customer statistics - View the daily/weekly/monthly interactions with the product, including how many times an item has been viewed (clicked on) and has been added to/removed from cart.
+    - View customer statistics - View product interactions, including how many times an item has been viewed (clicked on) and has been added to/removed from cart.
-    - Reply to reviews - Providers can respond to reviews with short messages.
-A provider's reply will be donated with a specific highlight or color.
+    - Reply to reviews - Reply to reviews with short messages.